wagiminator/MCU-Templates/CH552/readme.md

 Furthermore, inside the 'libraries' directory, there are optional libraries available for certain peripherals.
 If you intend to utilize these libraries, you need to copy them into the 'include' folder within the 'template' directory.

+# Using the Makefile
-To make use of the template, it's necessary to install some extra software components to fully set up the toolchain:
+To make use of the *makefile*, it's necessary to install some extra software components to fully set up the toolchain:

 ## Install SDCC toolchain for compiling
 ```